 In 2016 Paul was commissioned by BBC Radio 4’s Playing the Skyline to write a musical portrait of the Stokenchurch Gap, the cutting through the M40 in the Chilterns near High Wycombe.
 The result was the solo work Kites, Cars and Cor Anglais, which when broadcast was accompanied by interviews recorded before, during and after the compositional process

-This year Paul has rescored the The Transports, Peter Bellamy’s ballad opera on the First Fleet of convicts sent to Australia.
-Having transcribed the melody lines from the classic 1977 recording, he has sketched new arrangments, fleshed out by the performers – Faustus, The Young’uns, Rachael McShane, Nancy Kerr, Greg Russell, and writer and storyteller Matthew Crampton.
-The production received a 5 Star review from the Guardian, and has been recorded live at the BBC Radio Theatre for an autumn broadcast on BBC Radio 3 .
+Last year Paul rescored the The Transports, Peter Bellamy’s ballad opera on the First Fleet of convicts sent to Australia.
+Having transcribed the melody lines from the classic 1977 recording, he sketched new arrangments, fleshed out by the performers – Faustus, The Young’uns, Rachael McShane, Nancy Kerr, Greg Russell, and writer and storyteller Matthew Crampton.
+The production received a 5 Star review from the Guardian, and was recorded live at the BBC Radio Theatre for broadcast on BBC Radio 3 in January 2018.

 Edited by Paul, and Bob Shatwell, Hampshire Dance Tunes (Hobgoblin) is a selection of melodies from a manuscript (ref.
 210M87/1) compiled by Richard Pyle of Nether Wallop, Hampshire and now stored in the archives of the Hampshire Record Office.
 Dated ’19th January,1822′, the manuscript book contains 171 secular tunes and a few psalm and hymn settings in the back.
 The collection has been published alongside a companion CD on the WildGoose Records label, containing both audio and MIDI files.
 Co-produced by Paul, it features Mat Green and Andy Turner, Tim Laycock and Colin Thompson, Will Duke and Dan Quinn, Roger Watson and Bob Shatwell, the Burseldon Village Band, Saul Rose, and Paul on oboe and violin.